neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/animals-in-motion.md

 * **Deep learning for computer vision:** a primer covering the key concepts and technologies that underpin most markerless tracking approaches.
 * **Pose estimation and tracking:** a practical tutorial on using [SLEAP](https://sleap.ai/), a popular software library for animal pose estimation and tracking.
 * **Analysing motion tracks:** use [movement](https://movement.neuroinformatics.dev), a Python package we develop, to clean, visualise, and analyse motion tracks output by [SLEAP](https://sleap.ai/), [DeepLabCut](https://deeplabcut.org/), and similar tools.
 This part includes coding exercises and case studies on applying motion quantification to real-world scientific questions.
-* **Behaviour segmentation:** a primer on decomposing continous motion into discrete behaviours, followed by a hands-on tutorial of a supervised behaviour segmentation tool.
+* **Behaviour segmentation:** a primer on decomposing continuous motion into discrete behaviours, followed by a hands-on tutorial of a supervised behaviour segmentation tool.

 ### Collaboration days (Thursday - Friday)